Agent Class — Deep Dive¶

 trim_context (bool)¶

 Enable automatic context trimming using a registered BaseContextManager.
-Prevents token overflow in long conversations.
+Prevents token overflow in long conversations:

 from agentflow.state.base_context import BaseContextManager